Smith Pagerie Site

-Smith Pagerie Site is an archaeological site located at Ephratah in Fulton County, New York, US.
-It is also known as Las.
-11–4, New York State Office of Parks, Recreation, and Historic Preservation Unique Site No. A035-04-0002.
+Smith Pagerie Site, also known as Las.
+11–4, New York State Office of Parks, Recreation, and Historic Preservation Unique Site No. A035-04-0002, is an archaeological site located at Ephratah in Fulton County, New York, US.
 It is one of three Mohawk Indian village sites excavated by the archaeologist Robert E. Funk in 1969–1970.

-The site is dated from 1560–1580.
+The site is dated from 1560 to 1580.
 It occupies 4 acre just east of Caroga Creek, contains the remains of twelve to fifteen longhouses, and was probably surrounded by a palisade.
 Its population is estimated to have been around 1350.

 It was listed on the National Register of Historic Places in 1980.